donatelucas/TicTacToe/README.md

-# Tic Tac Toe Project for Loyola University Chicago class
+# Tic Tac Toe Project for Loyola University Chicago

 It's a TicTacToe, what's there to explain?